ThomWright/ThomWright.github.io/_posts/2022-02-01-validating-config.md

 We can take this a step further using the excellent `io-ts` [library](https://github.com/gcanti/io-ts).

-Here is an example which uses `io-ts` to validate the config, convert the port to an integer, and give us a well-typed object we can pass around to the rest of our service.
+Here is an example that uses `io-ts` to validate the config, convert the port to an integer, and give us a well-typed object we can pass around to the rest of our service.

 ```typescript
 import * as express from "express";